RawrRadioMouse/SLAE_study/SLAE_NOTES.md

 **It requires NO further assembling, linking or compiling.
 It can be executed by teh CPU directly**

+*66 RE the above, for details on how to convert binaries to shellcode and such look at the burgers blog here: https://seska.gitbook.io/offsec-learning/courses/pentester-academy/x86-linux-assembly-expert/2-2-exit-shellcode*

 When shellcode is part of an exploit AKA a payload, pay mind to size of shellcode (smalller is better) and obviously eliminate bad chars (OSCP PTSD)

 Your shellcode can be added into an executable which means that: